 Here are the steps

-to successfully managing your parental control settings on your smartphone:
+to successfully managing your parental controls settings on your smartphone:

 - On your Switch console's Home Screen, launch the System Settings.